Inquisitive bisimulation: Inquisitive modal logic

 \subsection{Inquisitive modal logic}

 The syntax of inquisitive modal logic $\inqbm$ is given by:

+The syntax of inquisitive epistemic logic is defined analogously, except that modalities are indexed by agents; that is, for every agent $a\in\A$ we have two corresponding modalities $\kbox_a$ and $\ibox_a$, which are interpreted based on the state map $\Sigma_a$ associated with the agent.\footnote{In~\cite{CiardelliRoelofsen:15idel,Ciardelli:14aiml} the modalities $\kbox_a$ and $\ibox_a$ are denoted $K_a$ and $E_a$, and read as ``know'' and ``entertain'' respectively.} We treat negation and disjunction as defined connectives (syntactic shorthands) according to

-We treat negation and disjunction as defined connectives (syntactic shorthands) according to: \begin{itemize} \item $\neg\phi:=\phi\to\bot$ \item $\phi\lor\psi:=\neg(\neg\phi\land\neg\psi)$ \end{itemize} In this sense, the above syntax includes standard propositional formulae in terms of atoms and connectives $\land$ and $\to$ together with the defined $\neg$ and $\vee$.
-As we will see, the semantics for such formulae will be essentially the same as in standard propositional logic.
+so that the above syntax emulates standard propositional formulae in terms of atoms and connectives $\land$ and $\to$ together with the defined $\neg$ and $\vee$.
+The semantics of these will be essentially the same as in standard propositional logic.

 In addition to standard connectives, our language contains a new connective, $\lori$, called \emph{inquisitive disjunction}.
 We may read formulae built up by means of this connective as propositional questions.
-E.g., we read the formula $p\lori\neg p$ as the question \emph{whether or not $p$}, and we abbreviate this formula as $?p$.

-Finally, our language contains two modalities, which are allowed to embed both statements and questions.
+For instance, we read the formula $p\lori\neg p$ as the question \emph{whether or not $p$}, and we abbreviate this formula as $?p$.
+Our language also contains two modalities, which are allowed to embed both statements and questions.
 As we shall see, both these modalities coincide with a standard Kripke box modality when applied to statements, but crucially differ when applied to questions.
-In particular, under an epistemic interpretation $\kbox{?p}$ expresses the fact that the agent knows whether $p$, while $\ibox{?p}$ expresses (roughly) the fact that the agent is interested in the issue whether~$p$.
+In particular, under an epistemic interpretation $\kbox{?p}$ expresses the fact that the agent knows whether $p$, while $\ibox{?p}$ intuitively says, roughly, that the agent is interested in the issue whether~$p$.

-The syntax of inquisitive epistemic logic is defined analogously, except that modalities are indexed by agents; that is, for every agent $a\in\A$ we have two corresponding modalities $\kbox_a$ and $\ibox_a$, which are interpreted based on the state map $\Sigma_a$ associated with the agent.\footnote{In \cite{CiardelliRoelofsen:15idel,Ciardelli:14aiml} the modalities $\kbox_a$ and $\ibox_a$ are denoted $K_a$ and $E_a$, and read as ``know'' and ``entertain'' respectively.}